 A 14 gauge (AWG) copper wire can safely carry 15 Amps and a 12 AWG copper wire can safety carry 20 Amps.
 AWG stands for American Wire Gauge.
 We also know that to handle 15 Amps safety, a solid aluminum wire of 12 AWG size would be needed, not 14 AWG.
 Physical wire size increases as its gauge decreases.
 When a higher amount of current passes through a wire, than it is rated to safely carry, it heats up and can become a fire hazard.

-Not to get too technical, but some of aluminum’s chemical properties vary greatly with those of copper, such as the coefficient of thermal expansion, which means that aluminum expands differently than copper when energized.
+Not to get too technical, but as noted above, some of aluminum’s chemical properties vary greatly with those of copper, such as the coefficient of thermal expansion, which means that aluminum expands differently than copper when energized.
 Problems due to expansion can cause overheating and breakage of wiring.
 Also, certain metals react when they are in contact with each other (such as copper and aluminum).
 This can cause corrosion at places such as outlet receptacles and switches.

 In 1972, different aluminum wire alloys (mixtures) were introduced, but the introduction of these ‘post 1972’ aluminum wire alloys did not solve most of the connection failure issues.
 The U.S. Consumer Product Safety Commission (CPSC) filed a lawsuit against all aluminum wire manufacturers in 1977.
 This lawsuit led to solid aluminum wiring being withdrawn from the marketplace.
-Some areas have altogether banned the use of solid conductor aluminum wiring in existing homes.
+Some areas have altogether banned the use of even the new alloys of solid conductor aluminum wiring in existing homes.
 Newer alloys (mixtures of aluminum with other materials) of solid conductor wiring exist nowadays so finding newer solid conductor aluminum wiring without the above discussed issues is possible and is permitted in some areas.